Todd given interim suspension by BHA

-Sir Mark Todd given interim suspension by BHA
+Sir Mark Todd given interim suspension by BHA after appearing to hit horse with branch

 Last updated on .From the section Horse Racing